khaytsus/gqrx-scan/README.md

 Be sure you set the GQRX LNA Gain to a sane, static value and not Hardware AGC or your recording won't be reliable.

 The squelch in GQRX must match the delaylevel or you might might miss recordings that GQRX is hearing or record noise after the transmission ends that GQRX would otherwise squelch.
-Ideally set the squelch slightly more open in GQRX, example:  delaylevel equals -54, set GQRX to -60.
-If you hear the recordings squelching too much during recording, tweak the GQRX squelch to open a little easier.
+Ideally set the squelch slightly more open in GQRX, example:  delaylevel equals -54, set squelch to -60.
+If you hear the recordings squelching too much during recording, tweak the squelch to open a little easier.

 ### Silent/Review Scripts